gchamon/borg-automated-backups/README.md

 ## Configuration
 ### Environment Variables
+- `DEPLOY_BORG_BINARY`: (Optional) Set to "true" if you want the script to deploy its own Borg binary instead of using the system package.
+Defaults to false.
+When set, it downloads the binary from [Borg Backup release page](https://github.com/borgbackup/borg/releases/tag/1.4.0).
 - `BORG_PASSPHRASE`: (Required) The passphrase used to encrypt your backups
 - `BACKUP_FOLDER`: (Optional) The destination folder where backups will be stored
 - `CRON_SCHEDULE`: (Optional) The schedule for automatic backups (in cron format)